 The marathon in Ironman is where things happen.
 This is when the Ironman gets challenging and where you have to follow your plan and/or be very wise about adjusting it.
 A good rule is the 5/5 rule, which is about the five first and five last kilometers of the run (3.10686 miles).
 Start the first five a bit conservatively and give your body and mind some time to adjust to running.
 Starting the run in this atmosphere is normally pretty incredible, so it’s easy to run too fast.

 The last five kilometers are the absolute last work of the day.
 Now, it’s time to go all in.
 You should not have any energy left when you cross that finish line.
 You have worked so many hours, days, and months for this Ironman, and the last five are just the very last part of the work.
 Give it all you have, stop thinking, and just get to that finish line as soon as possible.

 I hope this article has helped prepare you for your first Ironman.

-Normal people, like you and I, have met the challenge of an Ironman before and had great experiences.
+Normal people, like you and I, had met the challenge of an Ironman before and had great experiences.
 So will you!